-So the plan of this project is there will be two water tank and both have temperature meter, then from the Hot Water Reserve Tank, hot water will be pass through the pump motor to copper pipe through the water cooling heat sink and to power up the Pump Motor we setup SMPS Power Supply, now water will go through the Aluminum, Copper & Stainless Steel Metal pipe, so the cool water will store in Recycle Water tank.
-We also setup a Temperature Meter on Recycle Water Tank, so we can measure the difference between the Hot water and Cold water.
+The plan of this project is that there will be two water tank and one heater and all have temperature meters.
+From the heater, hot water will pass through the pump motor to copper pipe through the water cooling heat exchanger.
+To power up the Pump Motor SMPS Power Supply is used.
+Water after passing through the fin type and plain type copper tube return to the hot water tank and recycled and the cycle continues.
+Temperature Meters were set on Recycle Water Tank, so that the difference between the Hot water and Cold water can be measured.